simon-whitehead/rust-yard/README.md

 ### Examples

 The implementation accepts the 4 basic mathematical operators and parenthesis.
+It also considers all input to be floating point.
 Some examples are below:

 Basic addition:
 ```